 When I visited Tanzania, Africa, there were families living in places we would not even call a house.
 Some were just plain, small block structures with only openings for windows and no electricity or running water.
 A lot of these houses were small, family farms where they grew their own food as well as food to sell or trade.
 It made me wonder, could these people still be content?

-With that being said, being content doesn't mean we must live in poverty.
-In other words, we do not need to live in poverty in order to find contentment.
 On the other hand, we do not need to gain great wealth and riches as the means to acquire contentment.
-Perhaps the real definition of contentment is being glad, being fulfilled, and being ok regardless of the circumstance we are in.
+Perhaps the real definition of contentment is being glad, being fulfilled, and being OK regardless of the circumstance we are in.
 Being content, whether one is poor or rich, is having an inner peace unrelated to an outward condition.

 So what is the secret of being content?
 Well, there is a special ingredient.
 It's revealed in the passage below written by the Apostle Paul.

-You see, true contentment does not have a direct correlation with wealth.
+You see, true contentment does not have a direct correlation with external situations.
 But it does have a direct correlation with God.
-Contentment does not necessarily increase as wealth increases.
-But contentment does increase as your relationship with God increases.
+Contentment increases as your relationship with God increases.
+Contentment is only found through Him.
+Nothing else will give us true, lasting contentment.

-Another wonderful thing about contentment is that is shows no partiality.
+The wonderful thing about true contentment through God is that is shows no partiality.
 It doesn't matter what one's social condition, culture, economic status, intelligence, skill, or race is, the contentment that is found in Jesus is equally available to every person, and in equal quantities.
+And this contentment is expressed as inner peace and inner joy.

 "Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful."
 (Colossians 3:15)